 A farm with everything!
 From farm tours, to special events, to a CSA, to a venue perfect for family reunions, weddings, and more The Red Barn Farm is a wonderful place to explore with your little farmers in tow.
 Spring season means cuddling with goats, walking with chickens, and getting friendly with the geese.
 Feed bunnies, pigs, and small horses too!

-Don’t forget to visit the actual historic red barn, on the farm too, to learn about the history of the completely restored structure.
+Don’t forget to visit the historic red barn, on the farm and learn about the history of the restored structure.

 Need eggs?
 The farm has over 150 chickens laying.
 Restock with a fresh dozen from the store.
 Buy local honey, dried flowers, and farm memorabilia, while chatting with Chelsea, the friendly farmer and owner, as you check out.
 The kids got to see a real honeycomb inside the store too- there’s no telling what other cool things you’ll find!
 The farm also hosts seasonal events and activities for families like an egg hunt, St. Patrick’s Day, tulip, and fall festivals.
 They sell out quickly though, so get on their newsletter list to get your first chance at booking tickets.